mre/endler.dev/content/2021/codeprints/index.md

 ## Great UI/UX is a must

 Giants like Amazon, Facebook, and Netflix have raised customer expectations for great UX.
 They spend millions polishing their websites and getting every detail right.
-As a result, their sites work *just right* for millions of customers and on every device.
+As a result, their sites work _just right_ for millions of customers and on every device.

 An indie shop does not have these resources.
 Nevertheless, many customers expect the same quality user experience as on other sites they use.
-Being on the other side for the first time, I learned how hard it is to build a user interface that works for 90% of the people.
-Every little detail -- like the order of form fields -- makes a huge difference.
+Being on the other side of the fence for the first time, I learned how hard it is to build a user interface that works for 90% of the people.
+Every little detail &mdash; like the order of form fields &mdash; makes a huge difference.
 Get too many details wrong, and you lose a customer.

 Those things can only be found by watching real users use your product.
 I promise you, it will be eye-opening!

 **Lesson learned:**
-Watch potential customers use your product.
-It will be painful but change the quality of your product for the better.
+Watch potential customers use your service.
+It will be painful at first but will improve the quality of your product.
 Use standard frameworks for shops if you can because they get many UI/UX details right out of the box.
 [WooCommerce](https://woocommerce.com/) or [Shopify](https://www.shopify.com/) come to mind.